perforce/helix-authentication-service/README.md

 ### Installing the Extension

-To install the authentication integration extension, use `node` like so:
+To install the authentication integration extension, use `node` like so (the script assumes the Docker environment by default):

 ```shell
 $ node hook.js
 ```

-### oidc-provider sample data
+## OpenID Connect Sample Data

-The oidc-provider running in a Docker container has a sample user with email `johndoe@example.com`, and whose account identifier is literally anything.
+The oidc-provider service has a sample user with email `johndoe@example.com`, and whose account identifier is literally anything.
 That is, requesting an account by id `12345` will give you Johnny; requesting another account by id `67890` will also give you Johnny.
 The account password is similarly meaningless as any value is accepted.
+The only constant is the email address, which is what the login extension uses to assert a valid user.

 ## Why Node and Passport?